microchip-pic-avr-examples/pic18f16q41-uart-hello-world-mplab-mcc/README.md

   + There are two pins we need to configure, Transmitter(TX) and Receiver(RX)
     + TX is connected to pin RB7
     + RX is connected to pin RB5
-    + Connect GPIO output to pin RC1 Output(Rename Pin Name to: LED0)
+    + Set GPIO output on pin RC1 (Rename pin to: LED0)
-    +	Connect the pins turning those blue unlocked symbols into a green locked symbol.
+    +	Select the pins.
+When selected, the pins will change from a blue unlock into a green locked.

 ![New Project Creation Window](images/Picture3.PNG)